hsgweon/pipits/README.md

 ## Updates/Notice/News

+###### UPDATE (18 August 2024) - PIPITS 3.1
+> Significant changes.
+>
+> - **UNITE 10.0 added is the default DB version until further update.
+> - The default classifier now is SINTAX.
+It's much much quicker and provides very comparable results against RDP Classifier.
+This change is due to the fact that UNITE database has increased massively.

 ###### UPDATE (11 August 2023) - PIPITS 3.0
 > - Just a slight change in the installation instruction, namely from python=3.6 to python=3.8 to avoid "SyntaxError: invalid syntax"